Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Distances and Line-of-sight Velocities: Models and Caveats

 M54 stars provide only an estimation of the distance error due to \Gaia photometric limitations.
 Other sources of error, such metallicity spread or reddening correction are not likely to be affecting such an homogeneous stellar population in a very small region in the sky as M54.
 Therefore, these quantities should be interpreted as a minimum level of error for the entire galaxy of Sgr.

-We calculated that a dispersion of 0.2 dex in metallicity \citep{McConnachie2012} would cause a dispersion in distance of $\sim 0.65 \kpc$ in our RR-Lyrae list.
+We calculated that a dispersion of 0.2 dex in metallicity \citep{McConnachie2012} would cause a dispersion in distance of $\sim 0.65 \kpc$ in our RR Lyrae list.
 Errors in the reddening correction do not have critical impact on the results, adding a mere $\sim 0.02 \kpc$ of dispersion when considering a 15\% of error.
-Assuming thus that metallicity dispersion and reddening errors caused a dispersion of 0.67 kpc, the total artificial dispersion in the distance amounts up to 1.16 kpc.
+Thus, assuming that metallicity dispersion and reddening errors caused a dispersion of 0.67 kpc, the total artificial dispersion in the distance amounts up to 1.16 kpc.
 The subtraction of this value to the FWHM measured in the central $4 \degree$ would yield a real FWHM of 2.48 kpc, rather than the measured 3.69 kpc.
-This value is close to the one derived by the OGLE team of 2.42 kpc \citep{Hamanowicz2016} and encourages us to adopt 2.48 kpc as the real FWHM of the distribution of RR-Lyrae stars along the line-of-sight on its central regions.
+This value is close to the one derived by the OGLE team of 2.42 kpc \citep{Hamanowicz2016} and encourages us to adopt 2.48 kpc as the real FWHM of the distribution of RR Lyrae stars along the line-of-sight on its central regions.

-We took these results into account when scoring the models used to predict distances on the real data, favouring those models producing distance dispersion of 2.48 kpc in the central regions of the galaxy for Horizontal Branch stars in the CMD.
+We took these results into account when scoring the models used to predict distances on the real data, favoring those models producing distance dispersion of 2.48 kpc in the central regions of the galaxy for HB stars at the instability strip in the CMD.
+This ensures that the comparison is made between similar stellar populations.

-\subsubsection{Different models}
+\subsubsection{Different Models}

 As shown in Appendix~\ref{Apx:Error_distance}, almost one third of the observed dispersion along the line-of-sight (1.16 kpc) could be caused by observational errors.
 The ideal model will regularize the fitting to the training list, averaging several stars, avoiding overfitting the errors, and providing the most accurate distance possible.
 Hence, the dispersion of the residuals from the cross-validation is not indicative of how well the model performs when predicting distances and we decided to use the Spearman correlation coefficient, the dispersion in the predicted distances in the central regions of the galaxy, and the existence of artificial gradients in the predicted distances with respect to the training sample.